 Iker has taught several technical classes and workshops in professional companies, such as: 10&10 Danza (Spain), Aracaladanza (Spain) Neuertanz (Germany), National Dance Company of Costa Rica (Costa Rica), FTS Folkwang (Germany) and A Poc A Poc Danza (México).

-Currently he is the director of AI DŌ PROJECT, an initiative supported by the Basque Country Government for the development of projects where contemporary dance and Aikido merge in order to develop a new choreographic language.
+Currently he is house choreographer of AI DŌ PROJECT, an initiative supported by the Basque Country Government for the development of projects where contemporary dance and Aikido merge in order to develop a new choreographic language.